Web Site Creation Quick Start Guide

 The _config.yml file contains settings for exhibit info, font, and color choices that affect the entire web site.

-1. Select the _config.yml from the list of files in your repository.
+5. Find the _config.yml from the list of files in your repository.
+All of the main settings for your site are in this file.

 Step 4